 Basically, the difference between conductive and sensory hearing impairment is due to the disturbance caused in the specific part.

-Let’s get the brief knowledge about each in the aspects of their specific causes, complications and treatment methods.
+Let’s get a brief knowledge about each in the aspects of their specific causes, complications, and treatment methods.

 Following is the table showing the difference between Conductive and Sensorineural hearing loss:

 Now we are going to discuss the hearing deficiency condition in different measures of decibels in the table below: